GRIDAPPSD/app-deconfliction/service/README.md

 where \<MODEL\> is a shorthand used for looking up the full GridAPPS-D simulation request and feeder mrid.
 Currently, the only \<MODEL\> value supported for the deconfliction service is "123apps", which uses the updated IEEE 123-bus model that includes batteries, assuming that has been loaded into the GridAPPS-D platform per the guidance above.

 \<APPS\> is a shorthand code composed of the first letters for each of the competing apps to run.
 The possible apps are resilience, code "r" or "R"; max_local, code "m" or "M", and cvr, code "c" or "C".
 Thus, "rmc" would run all three apps and "rm" would run resilience and max_local without cvr.
+There is also an "s" code for running app scalability test suites as described in App Scalability section below.

 \<OPTLIB\> is the optional name of the optimization library to use for competing apps.
 If the value is "pulp" then the PuLP library will be used.
 Otherwise, the CVXPY library will be used.